Clair Blank: Author

-In addition to the Beverly Gray series, Blank authored four other novels.
-The first three, comprising the Adventure Girls Series, were published in 1936 by A. L. Burt, which published the Beverly Gray series.
-They were later republished by Saalfield Publishing.
-In 1940, Gramercy Books, since acquired by Random House, published Blank's only adult novel, Lover Come Back.

-At least two manuscripts written by Blank went unpublished.
-In December 1941, she sent an unsolicited manuscript, Linda Ross at Hamilton, to Grosset & Dunlap.
-It was rejected for publication four months later, for "there seems to be a strong prejudice against starting a new mystery series with a school background."
-Blank also wrote an unpublished Beverly Gray novel to follow the final volume, Beverly Gray's Surprise.
+Blank published 30 novels: the 26-volume Beverly Gray series from 1934 to 1955, the 3-volume The Adventure Girls series in 1936, and the adult novel Lover Come Back in 1940.
+In addition, at least two manuscripts went unpublished.
+In December 1941, Blank sent an unsolicited manuscript, Linda Ross at Hamilton, to Grosset & Dunlap.
+Her editor there rejected it four months later, writing that "there seems to be a strong prejudice against starting a new mystery series with a school background".
+Blank also wrote a novel to follow Beverly Gray's Surprise—the last in the series.
 This work was never printed, as the series was cancelled in 1955.
-It is possible that a fourth Adventure Girls book was also written, to be titled The Adventure Girls on Vacation.
-This book was advertised at the end of the third and final book in the series; it is unclear whether Blank actually wrote it, or merely intended it, before the series was cancelled.
+In addition, a fourth Adventure Girls book—The Adventure Girls on Vacation—was advertised at the end of the third and never published, although it is unclear if Blank began work on it.

+In addition to her novels, Blank may have authored magazine stories.
+According to the Allentown Morning Call, writing in 1934, Blank "recently sold a manuscript to a leading magazine".
+The article is quoted in Blank's entry in Something About the Author, which describes Blank as a "Contributor to magazines."